adancedwin/team-players-test-task/README.md

 We need to create Rails models that describe it and enable some features to be used along.

-### Here is a quick set of things that had to be done:
+### Here is a quick set of things that we need to be able to do:
 1. Record a result for a player to our database;
 2. Write a method that answers to a question - did a player achieve a specific result in the last 5 matches for a team?
 Just Yes or No.
 3. Get Top 5 players that achieved a specific result the most often, in one team.